Cfomodz/tiefling/README.md

 ## Hosting

-It's a static website, all the 3D generation happens in your browser.
+It's (mostly) a static website, all the 3D generation happens in your browser.
 So, host the contents of the `public` folder yourself however you like.
 But give it its own domain, it's not tested to work in subfolders yet.

+Also there is an api.php that acts as a proxy for the catbox.moe API.
+Ignore it if you don't use this feature, otherwise install PHP 8+.

 ## Thanks to